eisenzopf/qsip_specification/qsip_v1.0.md

 ### 1.4.
 Supported Scenarios

-QSIP is designed to support a comprehensive range of modern communication and collaboration scenarios.
+QSRP is designed to support a comprehensive range of modern communication and collaboration scenarios.
 The following examples demonstrate the protocol's versatility:

 #### 1.4.1.
 Real-Time Communication